gaycoderprincess/MostWantedSM64/README.md

 - Plop the files into your game folder, and place a ROM of the US version of Super Mario 64 next to the files, renamed `baserom.us.z64`.
 - Enjoy, nya~ :3

+## Disclaimer

+Due to the current programming landscape, I feel that it's necessary to explicitly state that this project had zero assistance or any other kind of involvement from any sort of "AI agent" and it never will.
+This mod was entirely built by hand, by a human being, and I believe that any project that cannot also claim this about themselves is not worth people's time.

 ## Building

 Building is done on an Arch Linux system with CLion being used for the build process.